Writing & Media

 • To a podcast where Preeti chats with Noor Kidwai - 2020

-• to Preeti & Khari Wendell McClelland on the Early Edition about Indian Summer Festival's Artist Roundtable (CBC) - 2024
+• To Preeti & Khari Wendell McClelland on the Early Edition about Indian Summer Festival's Artist Roundtable (CBC) - 2024